voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

-> As always, “Stop doing $negativebehavior” is less useful than the actual advice:
+> As always, "Stop doing $negativebehavior" is less useful than the actual advice:

 -